Distributed Private Heavy Hitters: Introduction

 \subsection{Related Work}

-Differential privacy was introduced in a sequence of papers culminating in \cite{DMNS06}, and has since become the standard ``solution concept'' for privacy in the theoretical computer science literature.
+Differential privacy was introduced in a sequence of papers culminating in~\cite{DMNS06}, and has since become the standard ``solution concept'' for privacy in the theoretical computer science literature.
 There is by now a very large literature on this topic, which is too large to summarize here.
-Instead, we focus only on the most closely related work, and refer the curious reader to a survey of Dwork \cite{Dwo08}.
+Instead, we focus only on the most closely related work, and refer the curious reader to a survey of Dwork~\cite{Dwo08}.

 Most of the literature on differential privacy focuses on the \emph{centralized} model, in which there is a trusted database administrator.
-In this paper, we focus on the \emph{local} or \emph{fully distributed} model, introduced by \cite{KLNRS08} and studied also by \cite{BNO08}, in which each individual holds their own data (i.e. there are $n$ databases, each of size $1$), and the algorithm must interact with each one in a differentially private manner.
-There has been little work in this more restrictive model--the problems of \emph{learning} \cite{KLNRS08} and \emph{query release} \cite{GHRU11} in the local model are well understood\footnote{Roughly, the set of concepts that can be \emph{learned} in the local model given polynomial sample complexity is equal to the set of concepts that can be learned in the SQ model given polynomial query complexity \cite{KLNRS08}, and the set of queries that can be \emph{released} in the local model given polynomial sample complexity is equal to the set of concepts that can be agnostically learned in the SQ model given polynomial query complexity \cite{GHRU11}, but the polynomials are not equal.}, but only up to polynomial factors that do not imply tight bounds for the heavy hitters problem.
-The \emph{two-party} setting (which is intermediate between the centralized and fully distributed setting), in which the data is divided between two databases without a trusted central administrator, was considered by \cite{MMPRTV10}.
+In this paper, we focus on the \emph{local} or \emph{fully distributed} model, introduced by \cite{KLNRS08}.
+There has been little work in this more restrictive model--the problems of \emph{learning}~\cite{KLNRS08} and \emph{query release}~\cite{GHRU11} in the local model are well understood\footnote{Roughly, the set of concepts that can be \emph{learned} in the local model given polynomial sample complexity is equal to the set of concepts that can be learned in the SQ model given polynomial query complexity \cite{KLNRS08}, and the set of queries that can be \emph{released} in the local model given polynomial sample complexity is equal to the set of concepts that can be agnostically learned in the SQ model given polynomial query complexity~\cite{GHRU11}, but the polynomials are not equal.}, but only up to polynomial factors that do not imply tight bounds for the heavy hitters problem.
+The \emph{two-party} setting (which is intermediate between the centralized and fully distributed setting), in which the data is divided between two databases without a trusted central administrator, was considered by~\cite{MMPRTV10}.
 They proved a separation between the two-party setting and the centralized setting for the problem of computing the Hamming distance between two strings.
 In this work, we prove a separation between the fully distributed setting and the centralized setting for the problem of estimating the heavy hitter.